 You can even get hold of low-emissivity (low-e) glass, which has a special coating to reflect heat back into the room.
 See our feature on energy efficient windows for more information.

 Solar panel systems can be used to produce hot water or generate electricity, and work well with financial incentives such as FITs.

 Solar photovoltaic (PV) systems convert sunlight into electricity.
 They don’t need direct sunlight to work – so you can generate on a cloudy day – but you’ll need to attach them to a roof or wall that faces within 90 degrees of south.
 Costs vary between £8,000 and £14,000.

 Get some inspiration

-At the beginning of the tour you’re introduced to a dilapidated home filled with all the problem areas that you may face – damp, no insulation, poor heating and even rotting timbers.
+At the beginning of the tour, they will introduce you to a dilapidated interwar home.
+The property showcases all of the problem areas you mightface on a typical renovation – damp, no insulation, poor heating and even rotting timbers.

 As you’re guided round, room-by-room, you’ll be shown how to recognise common problems and install the necessary measures to combat them.

 From replacing window frames and installing insulation to treating rising damp the Renovation House covers everything you need to know.